 Never, under any circumstances, leave a dog in the car alone.
 Cars can become very hot very quickly even with windows open and, in the warmer months, it can only take 15 minutes for a dog to suffer from fatal heatstroke.

-If you need to stop on a motorway service station, there are usually plenty of areas to take your dog for a walk as well as outside tables where your dog can join you for a snack.
-Just be aware of extra noise and traffic - if you have a nervous dog, it may be better to double leash with both collar and harness to be on the safe side.
+If you need to stop at a motorway service station, there are usually plenty of areas to take your dog for a walk as well as outside tables where your dog can join you for a snack.
+Just be aware of extra noise and traffic - if you have a nervous dog, try and find a less noisy spot and always choose a quieter service station where possible.
+When taking them out to stretch their legs, it may be helpful to double leash with both a collar and a well-fitting secure harness that they are comfortable wearing.

 Take plenty of water